mautic/developer-documentation-new/docs/rest_api/webhooks.rst

      - Secret used for webhook authentication/verification
    * - ``eventsOrderbyDir``
      - string/null
-     - Order direction for events (ASC or DESC), null means use global default
+     - Order direction for events - ASC or DESC, null means use global default
    * - ``isPublished``
      - boolean
      - Published state